“An entire army made of lovers would be invincible.”

 Most likely not.

-We need a more comprehensive description of love, to focus our definitions so that we more accurately describe our emotions and intensify our understanding of the world we inhabit.
+We need a more comprehensive description of the types of love, to focus our definitions so that we more accurately describe our emotions and intensify our understanding of the world we inhabit.

 Fortunately, we do have these descriptions.